Potato 2.3: Agentic Annotation, Solo Mode, and the Future of Human Evaluation

 client_secret: ${OIDC_CLIENT_SECRET}

-redirect_uri: "https://annotation.example.com/auth/oidc/callback"All methods support domain restriction, auto-registration, and mixed mode (multiple auth methods on one login page).
+redirect_uri: "https://annotation.example.com/auth/oidc/callback"All three support domain restriction, auto-registration, and mixed mode, where several auth methods share one login page.

-Annotation data is increasingly consumed by data science tools that expect columnar formats.
-Potato 2.3 can export annotations directly to Apache Parquet, producing three structured files:
+More and more, annotation data ends up in data science tools that want columnar formats.
+Potato 2.3 can export straight to Apache Parquet as three files:

 parquet_export: